Version: eXtendFiles 1.7.0 and above

 Role / User Permission *

-These settings are applicable when using the SIGN URL FOR CONFIGURED USER/ROLE PERMISSION preference.
+These settings are applicable when using the Configured User/Role Access preference.

 Define the roles that are allowed to view private URLs.
 These roles will be able to access all files.